SYED-RAFI-NAQVI/FTU-Extention/README.md

 # FTU-Extention

-This extention helps to search courses directly in website FTU...!
+This extention helps to search courses directly in website FTU....!

 # Step 1 :